Mantej-Singh/Building-a-PC/README.md

 <a href="https://asrock.com/nettop/AMD/DeskMini%20A300%20Series/#Overview"> ![vs](git-images/DeskMini.png)</a>

-You can read an in-depth  review on it from <a href="https://www.anandtech.com/show/14251/asrock-deskmini-a300-review-an-affordable-diy-amd-ryzen-minipc"> Anandtech </a> and specs can be found <a href="https://asrock.com/nettop/AMD/DeskMini%20A300%20Series/#Specification"> here </a>.
+You can read an in-depth  review of it from <a href="https://www.anandtech.com/show/14251/asrock-deskmini-a300-review-an-affordable-diy-amd-ryzen-minipc"> Anandtech </a> and specs can be found <a href="https://asrock.com/nettop/AMD/DeskMini%20A300%20Series/#Specification"> here.</a>

 I finally found what I ever wanted, a barebone system where I can use my exiting SODIMM DDR4 RAM and I have few HDD lying around which I can use them on the board as a RAID setup.